Incompressible Optimal Transport and Applications in Fluid Mixing: Analysis of Problem Structure

 \subsection{Riemannian Structure, Necessary Conditions, Geodesics}

-In this section, we describe how the reachable space $([\rho_i],m)$ can (formally) be viewed as an infinite-dimensional Riemannian manifold.
-We also investigate necessary conditions for optimality for the problems posed in the previous section, and give interpretations in terms of this Riemannian framework.
-This section is highly inspired by Otto's work on the geometry of the 2-Wasserstein space of optimal mass transport \cite{Otto2001}.
+Here, we describe how the reachable space $([\rho_i],m)$ can formally be viewed as an infinite-dimensional Riemannian manifold.
+We also present necessary conditions for optimality for the problems posed in the previous section, and give interpretations in terms of this Riemannian framework.
+This section is highly inspired by Otto's work on the geometry of the 2-Wasserstein space from optimal transport \cite{Otto2001}.